 Residential Development Market Update

-Another major constraint on the availability of residential land in some areas is nutrient neutrality.
-Viable mitigation strategies are required in over 70 local authorities to unlock residential land currently stymied in the planning system.
+Another major constraint on the availability of residential development land in some areas is nutrient neutrality and water availability where viable mitigation strategies are still required to unlock land currently stymied in the planning system.

-Whilst there are a growing number of constraints and challenges on the horizon, the significant undersupply of appropriate residential development land should continue to drive competition and values in the markets across the Arc, South-East and Eastern regions in the short to medium term.
+If new build sales rates continue to improve in Q3 then we expect activity in the land market to increase in the second half of the year, as housebuilders become more confident to deliver units and then look to replenish their pipelines.
+The significant undersupply of appropriate residential development land should continue to drive competition and values in the markets across the Oxford-Cambridge Corridor as well as the South-East and Eastern regions in the short to medium term.